yiphei/yif-AI/attention_dropout_transformer/README.md

 where $B$ is a bias term.
 This function lies in the $\[0,1\]$ range, and its recurrent property eliminates the risk of dropout becoming stuck in a local minima, though at the cost of worse convergence.

 Lastly, a scaling function is applied to bring $M$ closer to $\\{0,1\\}$.
-This scaling is important because the dropout needs to remain a purely selective/filter layer, not computational.
+This scaling is important because, otherwise, the model might use the module for computational ends (e.g. scaling).
+LearnedDropout must remain a purely selective module.
 There are two scaling methods used.
 TODO

-At the end, the output of the module is an element-wise product between $X$ and $M$
+At the end, the output of the module is the element-wise product between $X$ and $M$

 $$ out_{dropout} =  X \odot M $$